 - Infection is quite common.
 Pus may then exude through the punctum.

 - Treatment is by excision.
-Volkmann's spoon is useful for this as sharp instruments burst and fragment the cyst wall.
+Volkmann's spoon is useful for this, as sharp instruments burst and fragment the cyst wall.

-- Lymph node enlargement - there are many causes of lymphadenopathy which can be generalised or localised.
+There are many causes of lymphadenopathy which can be generalised or localised.
 Examples include:

 - Viral infection (for example, glandular fever, HIV, cytomegalovirus).